 Legal Information Technology

-- We've got a new ticket system.
+- Need help?
 Open a ticket.

 - Need to change your password?

 If you are on campus, the easiest and quickest way to change your Cougarnet password is by logging in to a Law Center machine (students may use machines located in the library or wireless lab).
 Press CTRL + ALT + DEL keys and choose the option for “Change Password.”

 However, if you are not on campus, please change your password here.

 For information on the UH Strong Password Standard, click here.

 Faculty / Staff should be sure to change to the "Faculty/Staff" tab below

 - Virus Protection

 Viruses and worms can affect computers in different ways.
 They can infect files which might be required to run applications on your computer or even system files which is the core of the operating systems.
 It can also infect the boot-sectors (the starting of the Hard disk).
 The boot-sector is read and executed during computer startup.